Tanmaysavaj/cutc-IntelliApply/README.md

 ### Application Tracking
 Applications move through: `SAVED` → `APPLIED` → `SCREENING` → `INTERVIEW` → `OFFER` → `REJECTED` → `WITHDRAWN`.
 Notes and interview dates can be attached, and `applied_date` is set automatically on the move to `APPLIED`.

-> Note: the applications API currently stores records in memory per running server instance for the hackathon build.
-There is no `applications` table in the schema yet, and the live frontend shows an empty state — the full application experience is in Demo Mode.

 ### Application Analytics
 Totals, average match score, strong/moderate/low score distribution, and the skill gaps that keep showing up across your applications.
 Computed on the frontend from your local analysis history.